htcondor/htmap/docs/source/recipes.rst

 .. py:currentmodule:: htmap

+:doc:`recipes/docker-image-cookbook`
+   How to build HTMap-compatible Docker images.
+   Yes, this recipe is an entire cookbook!

 :doc:`recipes/wrapping-external-programs`
    How to send input and output to an external (i.e., non-Python) program from inside a mapped function.